7 Summer Fundraising Ideas That Actually Work

 3. Open-Air Movie Screening

-An outdoor movie screening is a great, family-friendly summer fundraiser that has the potential to raise a lot of funds while providing a wonderful evening of entertainment for your entire community.
+An outdoor movie screening is a great, family-friendly summer fundraising event that has the potential to raise a lot of funds while providing a wonderful evening of entertainment for your entire community.

-An outdoor movie night is also a relatively low-stress fundraiser that can be easily used in conjunction with other fundraising ideas such as raffles, auctions and pizza nights.
+An outdoor movie night is also a relatively low-stress fundraiser that can be easily used in conjunction with other fundraising ideas such as raffles, auctions, and trivia nights.

 To organize an open-air movie screening:

-Take into account the expected weather, sunset times, other events taking place in your local community (i.e. if your fundraiser clashes with other big community events).
+Consider the weather, sunset times, and other events in your local community (i.e. if your fundraiser clashes with other big community events).
 The recommended time to start an outdoor movie is 15-30 minutes after sunset.

-Another thing to have in mind is noise control if you are screening in a residential area.
+Another thing to consider is noise control if you are screening in a residential area.

 For an outdoor movie screening, a couple of other things to have in mind are: